iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

 ![Add Passage](./images/AddPassage.png)

-THe "Create New Passage" button creates a new, unconnected passage in the Passage View.
+The "Create New Passage" button creates a new, unconnected passage in the Passage View.